573dave/cummins_isx_CM871_ecm_milk_money/README.md

-# Hacking Your ECM using Calterm III
+# Hacking your ECM using Calterm III
-## Warning
-DO NOT USE THE BACKUP/RESTORE PARAMETERS OPTION IN CALTERM!!!!
+##  DO NOT USE THE BACKUP/RESTORE PARAMATERS OPTION IN CALTERM!!!!
-When downloading your cal file to your engine, MAKE SURE THE OPTION TO BACKUP/RESTORE PARAMETERS IS NOT CHECKED.
+When Downloading your cal file to your engine, MAKE SURE THE OPTION TO BACKUP/RESTORE PARAMETERS IS NOT CHECKED.
 Some of the features and parameters HAVE TO BE EDITED, and are part of the delete.
-Restoring your features using calterm will overwrite them back to their original values and could make your cal unstable.
+Restoring your features using calterm will overwrite them back to their origonal values and could make your cal unstable.

-## Verify Your Calibration Before Removing Any Hardware
-VERIFY YOUR CALIBRATION BEFORE REMOVING ANY HARDWARE!!!!!!!!!
+## VERIFY YOUR CALIBRATION BEFORE REMOVING ANY HARDWARE!!!!!!!!!
-You should ABSOLUTELY verify your 'Milk Money' delete BEFORE REMOVING YOUR HARDWARE!, and putting the truck back on the road.
+You should ABSOLUTELY verify your 'Milk Money' delete BRFORE REMOVING YOUR HARDWARE!, and putting the truck back on the road.
 Start the truck and verify your VGT position!.
 Make sure it is at 5% during idle, unless you have specifically set it somewhere else.
 This is very important.
 If you have done everything right, and your VGT position is above 69%, then something is very wrong.
-A couple of people have given me feedback, saying that a bad cal can be corrected by NOT using the features and parameters option during a download.
+A couple of people have given me feedback, saying that a bad cal can be corrected by NOT using the features and paramaters option during a download.
 Others have reported that it can be corrected by using an older cal for your engine, then editing that instead.
 Sometimes as old as a 2011 file.
 If your engine is one of the few that end up with a bad cal, downgrade your engine software.
-## Update Read
-There has been parameter changes and additions in this update.
-Read the document carefully!!!!!!!!
+There has been parameter changes and additions in this Update Read the document carefully!!!!!!!!

-This document is an ongoing process, Check regularly for updates!
-## Introduction to Calterm Software
+## Using Calterm
 I am by no means an expert on this Calterm software, but I do know that there seems to be a serious lack of help out there on how to use this stuff.
 It claims it is an engineering development tool used to monitor ECM's for Cummins engines with the ability to alter the calibration data.
 Well, It will do just that, but the problem is that it is not very friendly and the help files are vague at best.
-## Setting Up Calterm
 The process that I am about to share doesn't come from any formal training, but rather by the hours and hours spent via trial and error trying to figure this stuff out, and the bold willingness to risk my truck and its ECM for the purpose of engine exploration and the pursuit of the all mighty MPG.
 My truck is a Pro-star with an ISX that has EGR and DPF.
 The ECM is a CM871, and the Calibration that was in my engine was the original from when the truck was new.
-## Step-by-Step Guide to Setting Up Calterm
-### Installing Drivers
+I set up Insite 7 and Calterm 3.6. and got them registered (not going into detail about that).
 I have an Inline-5 Adapter, so I installed the drivers for that and used a generic, but good quality USB-TO-RS232 adapter from Radio Shack to get the adapter set up on COM2 (I had to also disable COM2 in the BIOS as well).
 Yes, I could have used the USB cord for the inline adapter, but I found that the communications is much more stable and reliable using the RS232.
-### Editing the Calterm_3.lic File
-Running the Calterm software, I checked under 'Options' and found that I had NO privileges, so I closed the program and hacked the `Calterm_3.lic` file.
+Running the Calterm software, I checked under 'Options' and found that I had NO privileges, so I closed the program and hacked the Calterm_3.lic file.
 I just simply added the following to the bottom of the file and made it look like this...
 ```
 <LicenceFile xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance">
   <Products available="AllProducts" />